priyanshumitra/Universal-Matrix/README.md

 # Universal-Matrix
 Hello Everyone, Today I made another project that is related to the Universal Matrix which perform as 2D(Two Dimensional).
 In this project, there are 10 different types of matrixes that you can perform operations with.
-Basically, there are 15+ types of matrixes, but most of the uses of matrixes in DSA are 10 types of matrixes, which are already available in this project.
+Basically, there are 15+ types of matrixes, but most of the uses of matrixes in DSA and Programming field are 10 types of matrixes, which are already available in this project.

 This Project is very beneficial for DSA Students because the all concepts related to the Matrix and Arrays which are are the main part of DSA are coverd in my project.

-The Most Importent Matrixes which are cooverd in My Project are,
+The Most Importent Matrixes which are coverd in My Project are,

 1.Addition Matrix